CharlesLehnen/LightweightCharts-for-Freqtrade/README.md

 0) In `bots/<bot>/user_data/config.json`
 - Be sure set to `"method": "StaticPairList", ` and pairs selected in the `pairs_whitelist`.
 For example: "BTC/USDT"
 1) In terminal:
+    - First time:
         - `docker-compose up -d`
         - `docker exec -it freqtrade bash`
             - If this doesn't work, can double check name with `docker ps`
         - `freqtrade download-data`
             - To force refresh, may need to delete current files to overwrite them

+    - For each new strategy:
         - `freqtrade backtesting --export=trades --strategy <StrategyName> --timeframe <Xy> --timerange <YEARMoDa-YEARMoDa>`
             - Note that timeframe and timerange are optional, both will revert to defaults

 ---